ibm-messaging/event-streams-docs/admin-rest-api/README.md

 #### Creating an Object Storage bridge

-The Object Storage bridge allows you to store data from Kakfa messages in an instance of the
+The Object Storage bridge allows you to store data from Kafka messages in an instance of the
 [Object Storage service](https://console.ng.bluemix.net/catalog/services/object-storage/).
 You can use the Object Storage bridge to: